-- c) The implementation of the emergency tariffs will depend on the level of the City of uMhlathuze water supply available to be billed as per the status of Drought levels by the Department of Water Affairs (DWARF) during a drought period. - 2) Method of calculation - 2.1 Residential consumers using less than the applicable minimum per month will receive the appropriate 6 kl free water, whereas the residential consumers consuming above 6 kl will be billed for the entire consumption.
+c) The implementation of the emergency tariffs will depend on the level of the City of uMhlathuze water supply available to be billed as per the status of Drought levels by the Department of Water Affairs (DWARF) during a drought period.

+2) Method of calculation

-- 2.2 The fixed costs of the service shall consist of the costs indicated as such by the council. - 2.3 The number of users and estimated volume consumed per category will be used to determine the fixed tariff per category. - 2.4 Where properties are not connected to the water service but can reasonably be connected to the service an availability tariff will be payable. - 2.5 Where properties consume more than 6kl's a month an additional basic charge will be payable - 2.6 Where council decide to make a profit on the service the profit will be added to the fixed and variable cost before tariffs are calculated. - 2.7 Other consumers consist of Business and Industrial consumers and will be charged at a commercial rate as determined in the Tariff of Charges.
+- 2.1 Residential consumers using less than the applicable minimum per month will receive the appropriate 6 kl free water. - 2.2 The fixed costs of the service shall consist of the costs indicated as such by the council. - 2.3 The number of users and estimated volume consumed per category will be used to determine the fixed tariff per category. - 2.4 Where properties are not connected to the water service but can reasonably be connected to the service an availability tariff will be payable.

+- 2.5 Where properties consume more than 6kl's a month an additional basic charge will be payable - 2.6 Where council decide to make a profit on the service the profit will be added to the fixed and variable cost before tariffs are calculated. - 2.7 Other consumers consists of Business and Industrial consumers and will be charged at a commercial rate as determined in the Tariff of Charges.

-SECTION N: ELECTRICITY
+SECTION M: ELECTRICITY

 - 1. Tariff structure

 - 1.1 Pre-payment meters.

 - 1.2 Maximum demand (KVA) plus fixed tariff plus kWh consumed.

 - 1.3 Fixed tariff plus kWh consumed.

 - 1.4 Unit tariff (KWh consumed)

-- 2. Method of calculation
+Method of calculation